 Stop 3: Yellowstone National Park, Wyoming and Montana

-Our country’s first national park is the next stop on the road trip.
+Our country’s first national park is the next stop.
 Famous for its gushing geysers and dramatic canyons, Yellowstone spans parts of Wyoming and Montana.
-Treat yourself to a respite from the outdoors and spend the night at the Mammoth Hot Springs Hotel.
-Yellowstone is definitely a two day stop, so you’ll want to make sure you’re rested.
+Treat yourself to a respite from the outdoors at the Mammoth Hot Springs Hotel.
+Yellowstone is definitely a two-day stop, so make sure you’re rested.

 Stop 4: Glacier National Park, Montana

-This road trip would be complete without a drive to Glacier.
 Be prepared for breathtaking scenery like nothing you’ve ever experienced.
-From its crystal clear lakes (Lake McDonald and Swiftcurrent Lake are its most famous) to its hiking trails, waterfalls and the Grinnell Glacier, there’s a lot to see.
-Take the scenic Going-to-the-Sun Road to see a “park highlight” of some of the area’s best scenery.
-You’ll have several great lodging options as well as numerous campsites, so rest your head wherever you’re most comfortable.
+From crystal clear lakes (Lake McDonald and Swiftcurrent Lake) to hiking trails, waterfalls and the Grinnell Glacier, there’s a lot to see.
+Take the scenic Going-to-the-Sun Road for some of the area’s best views.

-Drive through beautiful Western Montana and northern Idaho until you reach the scenic Hells Canyon National Recreation Area, which borders both Washington and Eastern Oregon.
-The mighty Snake River winds its way through Hells Canyon, and there are several companies offering guided boat tours.
+Drive through beautiful Western Montana and northern Idaho until you reach the scenic Hells Canyon National Recreation Area, bordering both Washington and Eastern Oregon.
+The mighty Snake River winds through the canyon, and several companies offer guided boat tours.

 Stop 6: Crater Lake National Park, Oregon

-Crater Lake is an incredibly unique part of our world.
-It has a depth of 1,943 feet, making it the deepest lake in the country.
-The water’s intense blue color is an indication of its great depth and purity (it’s quite clean).
-Don’t miss the Sinnott Memorial Overlook, which features an indoor exhibit room and an open area with gorgeous lake views.
-Camp at one of the many scenic campsites or spend the night in the Crater Lake Lodge, which overlooks the lake at Rim Village.
+Crater Lake has a depth of 1,943 feet, making it the deepest lake in the country.
+The water’s intense blue color indicates its great depth and purity.
+Don’t miss the Sinnott Memorial Overlook, which features an indoor exhibit room and gorgeous lake views.
+Camp at one of the scenic campsites or spend the night in the Crater Lake Lodge at Rim Village.

 Stop 7: Redwood National Park, California